chdhan25/Event-Driven-Visualization-Tool/README.md

 ### Bug Fixes
 * Upload support for larger code repositories has been improved.
 ### Known Issues
-* We need to add a legend for color-coded nodes
+* We need to add a legend for color-coded nodes.

 ## Version 0.3.0
 ### New Features